Find fresh, seasonal and unique foods at our market booth. Certified organic, sustainable and family farmed !

 We will keep you posted on our farm products and where to get them.

 FYI - Not all produce at farmer's markets is local or organic !
 The White Rock Local Market is the only farmers market requiring that vendors grow (locally) 100% of what they sell, being organic is optional.
-Other farmers markets allow vendors to purchase wholesale produce and re-sale it at the market.
-These markets do not require vendors to actually grow all of thier own produce.
-We choose only to sell produce that we have grown ourselves and we only grow certified organic vegetables.
+Kudos to this truly local market !

 Grass-fed lamb Our lambs are 100% grass-fed, no antibiotics, no feedlots and we use an Animal Welfare Approved processor.
 Individual cuts can be purchased at the farm and farmer's market when available. more